 Visiting Montreal should be on the top of every travellers bucket list.
 A mangifique love-child of England and France, with a dash of Americana for good measure – Montreal defies conventions and labels as it attempts to forge it’s own unique story.
 The undisputed centre of French culture in North America, with world-class dining, arts, museums and music scene to boot Montreal is waiting for you!

 Fine fast food you are not going to want to miss.
 Poutine, a Canadian dish created in the province of Quebec is traditionally made with French fries and cheese curds topped with a brown gravy.
 Nowadays there are plenty of modern variants but the best place to try poutine in Montreal is Patati Patata Friterie De Luxe or Restaurant Chez Claudette.
+Sure, there is a ridiculous amount of countries offering visa-free travel to Canadians, but with food this good – why would they leave?

 Montreal doesn’t get much sexier than this.
 Take a deep breath and hike to the top of the Mount Royal Lookout for killer views of Montreal from above.
 Bonus points if you go at sunset for a romantic rendezvous.